-I have been getting acupuncture for several years now and I love it!
+I have discovered the benefits of acupuncture as a patient.
 I think it is a wonderful addition to my self-care routine like exercising, practicing yoga, and getting massages.
-I get acupuncture in a community practice where I receive treatments with other people at the same time.
-The community setting means that the cost can be as low as only $15 per session.
-I lay in a big comfy La-Z-Boy, listen to soothing music and sounds of ocean waves, and bliss out for 30 minutes.
-There is something oddly soothing for me about napping with other people.
-When I wake up, I feel relaxed and at peace with the world.
 I can see and feel a real difference in my energy level, pain level, mood, sleep, and digestion after each treatment.
 I only need to attend 2-3 sessions before I feel significantly better.
 As a person who is incredibly sensitive to pain, I can attest that acupuncture needles are about as painful as a mosquito bite.
 There are no side effects for me because acupuncture, like most Traditional Chinese Medicine, works with the body.

 This article by Dr. Weil provides a nice summary of the definition and benefits of acupuncture as well as how to find an acupuncturist in your area.
 This article from Medical News Today provides some recent research on the efficacy of acupuncture for a variety of medical conditions.
 This article is from the perspective of a medical doctor turned acupuncturist, discussing the benefits of integrating Western and Eastern medicine.
 I found this article in The Huffington Post helpful in thinking about some unique and surprising ways that acupuncture can benefit my life, such as "it reminds you that you have the power to heal yourself."